 State of Uncertainty: Digital Security of Journalists in Indonesia and the Philippines

-We previously presented the results of the interviews on the EngageMedia website in two blog posts: one focused on Indonesia and the other one on the Philippines.
-You can also watch a short video we produced to help explain the Indonesian context.
-The research conducted between the two countries offers a good opportunity for comparison.
-In this new blog post, we will outline and comment on some of the most important issues that came up, to provide more insight on how journalists there perceive and practice digital security.
+In this new blog post, we will outline and comment on some of the most important issues that came up, and provide more insight on how journalists perceive and practise digital security.

 Online Data Storage

 Today, journalists predominantly use mobile phones and digital recording devices to record interviews.
 All these photographs, video clips and audio files require a considerable amount of storage space, and that data storage needs to be secure so that people can’t access these files without permission.